Skip to main content

 “I help Liles out with everything from picking out fabrics for a design or paint colors to ordering and project management for our client work,” she says.”

-For Warner and other interior designers, the Market is an opportunity to find the best items for upcoming projects and current clients.
+For Warner and other interior designers, Market is an opportunity to find the best items for upcoming projects and current clients.

 Britt Warner stands among several vertical rolls of fabric with various patterns and colors.
 She is smiling and looking at the camera.